emacsmirror/csv2ledger/README.md

 ## Modifying field values ##

-TODO
+If you wish or need to modify the values extracted from the CSV file in some way, there are several user options that allow you to do so.

+First, there is the option `c2l-field-modify-functions`.
+This is an alist mapping field names to functions.
+Each function should take a string as its only argument and return a string.
+These functions are called with the field's value as argument and the return value is used to construct the entry.

-Depending on the format of your CSV file, it may also be necessary to set the variable `c2l-field-parse-functions`.
-This is a list mapping fields to functions that take the field's value and convert it to something else.
-For example, my CSV files provide the date in the format `DD.MM.YYYY`, but ledger expects them to be in the format `YYYY-MM-DD`. `csv2ledger` comes with a function that performs this conversion, `c2l-convert-little-endian-to-iso8601-date`.
-I therefore set `c2l-field-parse-functions` like this:
+As an example, my CSV files provide the date in the format `DD.MM.YYYY`, but ledger expects them to be in the format `YYYY-MM-DD`.
+To remedy this, `csv2ledger` comes with the function `c2l-convert-little-endian-to-iso8601-date` that takes a date in the format `DD.MM.YYYY` and converts it to `YYYY-MM-DD`.
+For convenience, it also accepts dates in the forms `DD-MM-YYYY` and `DD/MM/YYYY`.

+To use this function to modify the `date` field, I set `c2l-field-parse-functions` like this:

 ```
-(setq c2l-field-parse-functions
+(setq c2l-field-modify-functions
       '((date . c2l-convert-little-endian-to-iso8601-date)))
 ```